mozilla-mobile/fenix/README.md

   ```

   Use app:assembleGeckoNightlyDebug to build with the Gecko Nightly version instead.
+  If this errors out, make sure that you have an `ANDROID_SDK_ROOT` environment
+  variable pointing to the right path.

 3. Make sure to select the correct build variant in Android Studio.
 See the next section.